Here you will find answers to all possible questions.

 If you feel unsure, submit the program for review to make sure that the program is clean.
 Then experts review the program and can see exactly what it does and decide if the program is clean or not.
 However, this may take some time, you will be notified of the test result when it is ready.
 You can also choose to run the program anyway.

 My programs are basically just to unpack to any folder and run.
 If you want shortcuts in the Start menu or on the desktop, you have to create them manually.
 Since my programs are portable, which means that they are storing settings in the same folder as the program file, you should not put any of my programs under the usual "Program Files" folder because then they are not able to write to the folder.
-You can e.g. create a new folder in the root of your system disk and give it the name "Andreas Software" and put all files there.
+You can e.g. go to the root of your system disk and create the folder "Andreas Software" and unpack all Zip files into this folder.
+When you unpack the Zip files into the same folder, it doesn't matter what you choose when asked if you want to overwrite files because those files are duplicates.

 Some programs are suitable to create a shortcut to in Startup which makes them start automatically when you login to Windows.
 To create a shortcut to a program in Startup you open the box Run (e.g. by pressing [WIN+R] on the keyboard) and type "shell:Startup" (for you only) or "shell:Common Startup" (for all users) and press OK.
 In the folder which opens you can now create a shortcut to the program (the EXE file) in the usual way.
 (This won't work for programs that requires administrative rights.
 In these cases you can use the "Task Scheduler" in Windows.)